Integrated research training for the psychiatrist neuroscientist

-The purpose of the Research Concentration (RC) program is to prepare residents for careers as investigators in academic psychiatry by facilitating greater exposure to research activities and training during residency.
+The purpose of the Physician Scientist Training Program in Psychiatry (PSTP) is to prepare residents for careers as investigators in academic psychiatry by facilitating greater exposure to research activities and training during residency.
+We have rapidly adapted to COVID-19, combining socially-distanced in-lab experiences with a custom-designed group web-based curriculum that uses adult-learning principles in an interactive format to train our residents.

 Unlimited Research Opportunities